ELTE-DH/poetry-corpus/README.md

 ## Level3 -- annotation of sound devices

+- `@rhyme `: meter
+	- `Qual` : qualitative meter based on stressed and unstressed syllables
+	- `Quan` : quantitative meter based on long and short syllables (possible values: iambic, trochaic, dactylic, anapestic)
+	- `QuanScore` : score of quantitative meter (before 0.5, the poem does not really have any intended quantitative meter)
 - `@rhyme `: rhyme pattern
 - `@real `: rhythm (0: short syllable; 1: long syllable)
 - `<spanGrp type="phonStructures">` : standoff annotation of the phonological features of words